BY MONTE R. BULLARD AND JUDITH NORTON | IN-DEPTH PIECE

-In 2013, I wrote an article titled “China’s Warfare Strategies and Tactics” that pointed out China uses warfare strategies and tactics consisting of military actions in order to achieve specific political outcomes.
-Since that time, China has increased the speed and scope of these activities, particularly regarding its territorial and sovereignty claims.
-The leadership’s activities tend to follow cycles of escalation and de-escalation that are contingent upon the responses of the targets to the military actions.
-From my view, understanding them is important if conflict is to be avoided, especially now in East Asia where the security architecture is changing rapidly.
-This article revisits the issue of China’s warfare strategies and tactics.
+In a 2013 article titled “China’s Warfare Strategies and Tactics”, I stated that China's warfare strategies and tactics consist of military actions that are directed at achieving specific political outcomes.
+Since that time, China has increased the speed and scope of these activities, particularly regarding its territorial and sovereignty claims in the region.
+In the 2013 I observed the Chinese leadership’s activities tended to follow cycles of escalation and de-escalation that were contingent upon the targets' responses to the Chinese military events.
+From my view, understanding these actions was important if conflict were to be avoided.
+This assertion still holds true, especially now in East Asia where the security architecture is changing rapidly.

-Accordingly when China’s rivals and their partners, friends or allies demonstrate the political will and acquire or put in place the military capabilities to undermine the Chinese leadership’s public commitments on major national interests, the leadership is forced to demonstrate some form of resolve.
+Accordingly when China’s rivals and their partners, friends, or allies demonstrate the political will and acquire or put in place the military capabilities to undermine the Chinese leadership’s public commitments on major national interests, the leadership is forced to demonstrate some form of resolve.
 Typically, it resorts to the use of traditional and high technology political warfare in order to send a political message to the target in hopes of compelling a diplomatic outcome.

-Although the Chinese leadership uses this singular form of warfare, it has little intention of moving the dispute into some type of militarized conflict.
+Although the Chinese leadership uses this form of warfare, it has little intention of moving the dispute into some type of militarized conflict.
 Rather, its primary purpose at any point in time during the chain of activities is to coerce the target to the negotiating table and, if possible, even remove the dispute from the public spotlight.

 In the 2013 article, I observed that two case studies highlight China’s unique form of warfare: The 1994-1996 Taiwan Straits Crisis and the 2012-2013 East China Sea Crisis, which I briefly examine again while providing some updates.